About Us

-The Tool House is a unique community workshop concept developed, owned and funded by the Walthamstow Pumphouse Museum.
-The Workshop was created in partnership between the Museum and local social good design studio The Fixatorium.
-The space offers individuals the opportunity to pay an affordable fee for access to a fully equipped workshop or to volunteer their time for as much time as they wish to use.
-We aim to create a welcoming accessible and inclusive community-making space where people of all ages and backgrounds can come together to learn new skills, create, and collaborate.
+The Tool House is a unique community workshop concept originally developed by the Walthamstow Pumphouse Museum, created in partnership with local social good design studio The Fixatorium.
+Today it is owned and funded by the Heritage and Communities Trust, which runs both The Tool House and the Pumphouse Museum.
+The space runs hands-on classes and workshops in a fully equipped workshop.
+We aim to create a welcoming, accessible and inclusive community-making space where people of all ages and backgrounds can come together to learn new skills, create, and collaborate.

 The space offers woodworking, electronics, 3D printing facilities and more.
+Our classes are run by our own team — and we're happy for others to run related classes from The Tool House too.
+If you'd like to host one, get in touch.
 Sign up to our mailing list to be kept up to date with workshops and the latest news.

 Why The Tool House was created